-- Brosious Fund Endowment fund used to give grants to an individual or group of teachers to enhance the rigor of the curriculum or instruction within the school district. - Legacy Fund Fund dedicated to further the Foundation's mission to enhance the school district's ability to provide excellence in education by funding programs to support school initiatives which promote and foster the commitment to excellence. - Angel Fund Fund that provides funding to students and their families for educationbased needs.
+- Brosious Fund Endowment fund used to give grants to an individual or group of teachers to enhance the rigor of the curriculum or instruction within the school district. - Legacy Fund Fund dedicated to further the Foundation's mission to enhance the school district's ability to provide excellence in education by funding programs to support school initiatives which promote and foster the commitment to excellence. - Angel Fund Fund that provides funding to students and their families for education-based needs.
 When these basic needs are met, students are able to concentrate on learning, rather than being distracted by unfortunate circumstances that are beyond their control.
-Local community organizations have partnered with the Foundation in support of the Angel Fund. - Glasrud Fund Fellowships awarded to teachers for professional growth with the hope that these awards will allow teachers to pursue professional development which would otherwise not be possible. - Other Funds The Foundation is willing to establish new funds for a specific purpose if donor gifts are greater than \$15,000.
-The Foundation has several funds established for various purposes, all of which support the mission of the Foundation.
+Local community organizations have partnered with the Foundation in support of the Angel Fund. - Glasrud Fund Fellowships awarded to teachers for professional growth with the hope that these awards will allow teachers to pursue professional development which would otherwise not be possible. - Eugene and Kathleen Johnson Scholarship Fund that provides one \$1,000 scholarship for post-secondary education to a student pursuing a degree in journalism/communication. - Kammerlohr Family Scholarship Fund Fund that provides one \$2,000 scholarship to a graduating senior pursuing a degree in elementary and/or special education.